Ashmalik28/Eth-Avax-module-3-project/README.md

 2. Select the 'Include Testnets' checkbox.
 3. Search for "Goerli" in the 'Search Networks' tab.
 4. Find the Goerli network you want to connect to and click 'Add to MetaMask'.
 It will be automatically added to your wallet.

-## Usage 🪜

-**To Deposit**

-1. After connecting MetaMask to the Eth Goerli Network , connect your wallet with the application
-2. Enter the amount you want to deposit in the box and then click on deposit to deposit that amount onto the contract  .
-4. Confirm the transaction in MetaMask.
-5. The transaction details will get approved on the network , and the account balance will be updated.

-**To Withdraw**

-1. After connecting MetaMask to the Eth Goerli Network , connect your wallet with the application
-2. Enter the amount you want to withdraw in the box and then click on withdraw to withdraw that amount from the contract  .
-4. Confirm the transaction in MetaMask.
-5. The transaction details will get approved on the network , and the account balance will be updated.

-**To Transfer**

-1. After connecting MetaMask to the Eth Goerli Network , connect your wallet with the application
-2. Enter the amount you want to transfer in the box .
-3. Now paste the recipient adddress in the next box and click on transfer .
-4. Confirm the transaction in MetaMask.
-5. The transaction details will get approved on the network , and that amount will be sent to the recipient address .

-## Conclusion

-Thank you for exploring the ETH Goerli ATM application!
-With this simple Web3 application, you can connect your MetaMask wallet, deposit, withdraw, and transfer ethers to other accounts on the Ethereum Goerli network.
-The smart contract named "MyProject" provides the necessary functionalities for managing account balances.

-Please note that this application is designed for use on the Ethereum Goerli test network.
-Before using it, ensure that your MetaMask wallet is connected to the Goerli network to perform transactions.
-Additionally, remember to only use testnet Ether for transactions on Goerli, as it is not real Ether.

-If you encounter any issues or have any questions while using the application, feel free to reach out for assistance.
-Enjoy exploring the world of decentralized finance with the ETH Goerli ATM! 🚀